acbg/mycv/index.md

 - Developed Python-based tools for statistical analysis of complex datasets containing several characteristics of hundreds of devices per wafer.
 - Created simulation models for LEDs and PV cells, enhancing understanding of performance and electroluminescent cooling.
-- Designed, fabricated and characterised several optoelectronic devices.
+- Designed, fabricated and characterised several types of optoelectronic devices.
 - Maintained and operated advanced fabrication and characterization systems.
 - Supervised and trained junior researchers on experimental and analytical tools.